-Some athletes view nausea, shaking, dizziness or even vomiting as a badge of honor, according to Lon Kilgore, Ph.D., of CrossFit in Santa Cruz, California.
+Some athletes view nausea, shaking, dizziness or even vomiting as a badge of honor, according to Lon Kilgore, Ph.D., of CrossFit Santa Cruz in California.
 However, there is no honor in hurting yourself by exercising too much.
-Dr. Kilgore reports that intense exercise interferes with your digestive system's functioning, and if you throw up, you expose the lining of your esophagus with harsh stomach acid, potentially damaging it.
+Dr. Kilgore reports that intense exercise interferes with your digestive system's functioning, and if you throw up, you expose the lining of your esophagus to harsh stomach acid, potentially damaging it.

-Intense exercise causes nausea, dizziness and shaking in a variety of ways.
-First, intense exercise pulls blood away from the lining of your stomach and intestines, which can cause nausea, reports Dr. Kilgore.
+Intense exercise causes nausea, weakness, shaking and dizziness in a variety of ways.
+First, intense exercise pulls blood away from the lining of your stomach and intestines, which can cause nausea, says Dr. Kilgore.
 If you aren't careful to drink enough water during exercise, you can become dehydrated, which can cause dizziness.
-Shaking is a common response to exhaustion.
+Shaking is a common response to fatigue and exhaustion.

 Response and Treatment